giellalt/lang-sme/sme.md

  * **LEXICON PxPlCom12V   ** for first, second person comitative Px

  * **LEXICON PxPlCom3V   ** for third person comitative Px

+# This file contains the Pronouns

+ * **LEXICON Pronoun   ** Points to all the pronoun subgrops

+ * **LEXICON Personal   ** , splitting in 1st, 2nd, 3rd

+## Interrogative pronouns

+Giving ideosyncratic Sg Nom of gii, mii lexically Sending the oblique forms of gii, mii to an oblique sublexicon Giving the stem of guhte, guhtemuš, goabbá

+ * **LEXICON Interrogative   **

+## Relative pronouns

+ * **LEXICON Relative   **

+## Demonstrative pronouns

+## Giving baseform + all demonstrative stems
+## Pointing to case paradigms

+ * **LEXICON Demonstrative   **

+## Reflexive pronouns

+Two nominative reflexives, and pointer to the rest
+The Pl one is used for Du as well, here given two entries.
+Should one of them be removed?

+ * **LEXICON Reflexive   **

+## Reciprocal pronouns

+The first 4 entries handle the first element of the recipr.
+The next 12 handle the 2nd part of the non-Px recipr.
+The members of the third section  point to Px lexica.

+ * **LEXICON Reciprocal   **

+## Indefinite pronouns

+Dividing the indefinites in three groups

+ * **LEXICON Indefinite   **

+Declineable indefinite pronouns with case + clitic

+ * **LEXICON declindef-cl   **

+Declineable indefinites with normal case paradigms

+ * **LEXICON declindef   **

+Separate lexica for exceptional entries

+ * **LEXICON declindef-idiosync   **
+separate lexica for these entries: oktat

+The indeclineable indefinites

+ * **LEXICON indeclindef   **

+# File containing North Saami abbreviations

+## Lexica for adding tags and periods

+Splitting in 4 + 1 groups, because of the preprocessor

+ * **LEXICON Abbreviation-sme **
+ 1. The ITRAB ;	   lexicon (intransitive abbrs)
+ 1. The TRNUMAB ;  lexicon (abbrs trans wrt. numberals)
+ 1. The TRAB ;	   lexicon (transitive abbrs)
+ 1. The NOAB ;	   lexicon (not really abbrs)
+ 1. The NUMNOAB ;  lexicon (not behaving as abbr before num)

+## The abbreviation lexicon itself

+ * **LEXICON ITRAB ** are intransitive abbreviations, A.S. etc.

+ * **LEXICON NOAB ** du, gen, jur

+This class contains homonyms, which are both intransitive abbreviations and normal words.
+The abbreviation usage is less common and thus only the occurences in the middle of the sentnece (when next word has small letters) can be considered as true cases.

+ * **LEXICON TRNUMAB ** contains abbreviations who are transitive in front of numerals

+For abbrs for which numerals are complements, but other words not necessarily are.
+This group treats arabic numerals as if it were transitive but letters as if it were intransitive.

+ * **LEXICON TRAB ** contains transitive abbreviations

+This lexicon is for abbrs that always have a constituent following it.

+ * **LEXICON NUMNOAB ** su, dii

+This class contains homonyms, which are both abbrs for which numerals are complements and normal words.
+The abbreviation usage is less common and thus only the occurences in the middle of the sentence can be considered as true cases.

+ * **LEXICON Acronym-sme   ** divides the acros in the 3 types just mentioned.

+ * **LEXICON smallacro   ** contains acros with small letters

+# The North Saami proper noun lexicon

+ * **LEXICON Prefix-Proper   ** for first-part names

+ * **LEXICON ProperNoun-sme-nocomp   ** for no cmp without hyph

+# Punctuation symbols

+ * **LEXICON Punctuation_SME   ** contains the list
+of punctuation symbols that are problematic from a normative point of view, and only those.
+Everything else is coming from the standard Punctuation lexicon.

+They are all tagged *+RIGHT* even though the correct quotation mark is supposed to be used on both sides.
+This is done to simplify generation, by keeping the same tagging as the standard analysis.

+# The North Saami Subjunctions

+ * **LEXICON Subjunction   ** contains the list of subjunctions.

+ * **LEXICON ConfuseSubjunction ** contains subjunctions that are homonyms with words in the open POS's

+ * **LEXICON CleanSubjunction ** contains subjunctions that are not homonymous with any of the open POS's

+ * **LEXICON Cs-Conf  ** assigns the tag +CC and allows further grammar checker processing for disambiguation against nouns in potential compounds written apart

 Divvun & Giellatekno - open source grammars for Sámi and other languages